CommunityDragon/awesome-league/README.md

 ## Documentation

-* [Riot Games LCU Site](https://developer.riotgames.com/league-client-apis.html) - Official article about the LCU.
+* [Riot Developer Portal](https://developer.riotgames.com/docs/lol) - Docs about all of the APIs.

+* [HexDocs](https://hexdocs.communitydragon.org/) - Unofficial docs made by the community.

 ## Applications